 Pupil Premium students form 14.9% of King James’s School population (235 students), compared with 27% in schools nationally.

 It is a statutory requirement that the school publicly reports on the use and impact of this money.

 At King James’s School we use the funding to support eligible students to fulfil their potential.
 The three year strategy is evidence based to ensure the funding has the greatest impact using the latest Education Endowment Foundation (EEF) research.
 This support prioritises high quality teaching, targeted academic support and wider approaches such as attendance intervention and social and emotional/ mental health support and is designed to meet the needs of individual students.

 We do not target the additional funding purely at examination performance.
 A strong focus is put upon building self-esteem, confidence and resilience amongst these students.
 We believe that focussing on personal development skills is likely to impact upon academic performance as they develop through Key Stage 3 & 4.

 Teachers are aware of the pupil premium students in their class and are expected, through high quality teaching and learning, to design work to support them.
-Most pupil premium students have an individual support plan which explains to their teachers what their barriers to learning are and how they can be best supported.
+Where appropriate, pupil premium students have an individual support plan which explains to their teachers what their barriers to learning are and how they can be best supported.

 The full range of strategies can be seen in the expenditure chart below.

 Students who qualify for the Pupil Premium are prioritised for this intervention, depending on their specific need.

 |Small Group Tuition||39|